-The strength of armored vehicles of the 1st and 18th Armored Regiments were really impressive.
+The strength of armored vehicles of the 1st and 18th Armored Regiments was awe-inspiring.
 Each Armored Regiment was composed of: 30 M41A3 tanks - 62 M113 armored tracked vehicles - 9 M577A command post carriers - 7 M548 6-ton cargo carriers - 8 M125A mortar equipped tracked vehicles - 2 M132 self-propelled flamethrowers - 2 M578 light armored recovery vehicles - and 1 XM706 convoy security light tank.

-In the retreat phase, on November 9 at 7:50 a.m., TF333 departed from Snoul and moved out of Snoul to take up position at a predetermined location.
-At 2:00 p.m., TF9 exited out of Cambodia and protected the area around 901 vicinity.
+In the retreat phase, on November 9 at 7:50 a.m., TF333 departed from Snoul and moved out of Snoul to take up a position at a predetermined location.
+At 2:00 p.m., TF9 exited out of Cambodia and protected the area around 901 vicinities.
 TF1 covered for TF333 and TF9 during their retreat.
 TF333 went straight back to its base.
-TF9 stopped to give cover for TF1 which commenced to retreat at 2:30 p.m.
+TF9 stopped to give cover for TF1, which commenced to retreat at 2:30 p.m.
 TF9 let TF1 passed by its position on its way back to Lai Khe.
-Next the Forward Command Post returned to Lai Khe at 5:30 pm on November 10.
-Finally TF9 returned to its base camp.
+Next, the Forward Command Post returned to Lai Khe at 5:30 pm on November 10.
+Finally, TF9 returned to its base camp.